fairway-global/midswap-otc/README.md

 ## What This Is

-Kaamos Midswap OTC is a self-custodial cross-chain settlement prototype for institutional-style OTC trades.
+Kaamos OTC is a self-custodial cross-chain settlement prototype for institutional-style OTC trades.
 It lets two parties negotiate an RFQ, accept a quote, and settle the agreed trade across Cardano and Midnight without a custodian, bridge, or trusted escrow operator.

 The current preprod implementation focuses on: